 Credit risk is the risk of loss due to a counterparty's inability to meet its obligations.
-The Corporation is exposed to credit risk from its cash and cash equivalents and its secured loan receivable from Air Canada and related interest receivable from Air Canada.
-The maximum exposure of which is represented by the carrying amounts reported on the balance sheet.

-This risk is mitigated by the fact that:
+The Corporation is exposed to credit risk from its cash and cash equivalents.
+This risk is mitigated by the fact that cash and cash equivalents are held by credit worthy institutions only and the Corporation's target is that no one financial institution holds more than 25% of the total.